 - Applicant must have a cumulative grade point average of at least 3.0 on a 4.0 scale at the time of application.
 Grade appeals will be considered on a case by case basis.

 - Applicant must have at least one full semester remaining at Howard following the summer internship.

-Howard students who wish to be considered for the Patricia Roberts Harris Fellowship must submit the following by the deadline (TBD).
+Howard students who wish to be considered for the Patricia Roberts Harris Fellowship must submit the following by November 1.

 - Two letters of recommendation by a professor and/or employer

 **Selected Fellows will need to comply with the following: